-Blackdown Community Choir is an enthusiastic group of singers who have been meeting for over eight years for fun and some performance, with new members joining all the time.
-This term the choir has grown so much we have moved to a new venue at the Baptist Centre.
+Blackdown Community Choir is an enthusiastic group of singers who have been meeting for over eleven years for fun and some performance, with new members joining all the time.
 The choir draws people from Wellington and the surrounding area including the Blackdown Hills, Milverton, mid and East Devon.

 The choir is very popular with 50-60 members, and generally runs close to full capacity but new spaces become available each term.Where and When?